lipp/lua-websockets/README.md

 ### websocket:close(reason)

 Closes the websocket with the optional integer reason.
-Behaves like libwebsockets_close_and_free_session.
+Behaves like `libwebsockets_close_and_free_session`.